Milestone raises $10M to maximize the ROI of generative AI coding for enterprises 🎉

 Capture a bug-fix idea during a meeting by talking to Codex, then let the agent convert speech to code and tests.

-Best-of-N suggestions
+Best-of-n suggestions

 Ask Codex for several alternative patches, compare readability or performance, and merge the best.